 - Modify your router’s login credentials.

 Don’t use WEP to encrypt your network, it is highly vulnerable.
 Hackers can use tools such as BackTrack and WEPCrack to gain access.
 Every router comes with a login and password.
-Hackers can find the login information for default routers, so changing your password is essential.
+Hackers can find the login information for default routers and do Cyber Attack, so changing your password is essential.
 It is also important to change your SSID password, especially if you are located in an area with a large population.
 As stated earlier, keep your passwords complex with a mix of numbers, symbols, upper case and lower case letters.
 Additionally, set the capability of your router so the range is only what you specify.
 Finally, keep your router refreshed by staying abreast of any manufacturer upgrades and updates.

 Online access and data is essential to business operations.
 Unfortunately, the more that companies rely on the data, the more prone they are to data thefts and losses.
 Of course, as hackers become more sophisticated, there is no sure guarantee that you won’t ever experience a breach, you may already have.
 But, in the end, a more a proactive approach will give you some peace of mind.
 How will you be protecting your company this year?
 Will you be utilizing any additional methods?